maxzheng/great-life-guide/README.md

 Why should you read this?
 -------------------------

-In short, because it is a single page that contains essential ideas that everyone should know to live a great life.
+In short, this is a single page that contains essential ideas that everyone should know to live a great life.

 You can choose to live like a rock or a star.
 A rock doesn't do much and therefore gets the minimal in life.
 A star is self-sustaining, shines brightly, and does as much as possible and therefore gets everything in life.
 This guide is intended to provide a framework to help everyone become a star -- not just a lucky few.